Mitigating losses when making a personal injury claim

 When medical treatment is recommended by the independent medical examiner which is likely to improve the claimant’s condition and the claimant unreasonably decides not to undergo the treatment, the insurers may take advantage of the claimant’s decision and seek to argue that the claimant has failed to mitigate.

-Subject to liability not being an issue, the claimant’s solicitor may arrange for the treatment on a private basis.
+Subject to liability not being an issue, the claimant’s solicitor may arrange for the treatment on a private basis, but if this can’t be done, then the claimant must proactively follow up with the NHS to ensure that all appointments are arranged and attended.

-In respect of loss of earnings there are situations where the claimant cannot return to work for a prolonged period of time or the injury is so severe that it prevents the claimant from returning to their pre accident employment.
-The best example of such a situation is the Morris v Richards case.
+In respect of loss of earnings, there are situations where the claimant cannot return to work for a prolonged period of time or the injury is so severe that it prevents the claimant from returning to their pre accident employment.
+In such cases, the judge will expect the claimant to have tried to get back to work, tried to find alternative work, retrained or requalified to do something else.
+Any claimant who cannot evidence that they have done any of this will be at a significant risk of being deemed to have not mitigated their losses and having their damages reduced accordingly.

 In conclusion, when making a claim for personal injury, the claimant should ensure that the claim is proportionate and reasonable.
-The purpose of the compensation is to put the claimant in the position they would have been if the accident would not have taken place.
-The purpose of the compensation is not to put the claimant in a better position than they were prior to the accident.
+The purpose of the compensation is to put the claimant in the position they would have been if the accident had not occurred, not in a better position than they were prior to the accident.

 Please note